Guscode/GLStyleNet_TF2_Video/README.md

 GLStyleNet performs state of the art style-transfer by including feature information in a novel feature pyramid fusion neural network.
 This version has been updated to be executable with Tensorflow 2, and features for automatic masking and stylizing videos has been added.

+Parts added to the GLStyleNet script are tagged with ‘#Added by GAL’

+Masking functions were made entirely by GAL.

 ## How to use

 To run GLStyleNet, create the virtual environment stylevenv: